Destinetheanalyst/Car-Accident/README.md

 6. There are more casualties during the day than at dark.
 7. Dry road surafces have the most accidents in terms of road surfaces.

+### Recommendations
+1. Communities needs to be educated on the importances of driving safetly.
+2. Involving local communities, schools, and organizations in road safety initiatives creates a shared responsibility for road safety.
+3. Traffic rules and regulations shoulb be enforced by law enforcement agents.
+4. Provide specialized tranings for drivers.
+5. They Government should invest in Road infrastructure
+6. Ensuring safety for pedestrians and cyclists.
+7. Enforcing speed limits through regular patrolling, speed cameras, and penalties for violations, encourage drivers to adhere to safe speeds, reducing the severity and likelihood of accidents.
+8. Improving the design of intersections plays a pivotal role in minimizing collisions at junctions.
+9. Mandating periodic vehicle inspections is vital to ensure that all vehicles on the road meet safety standards and are roadworthy.

+### Limitations
+-